moov-io/watchman/README.md

 ## Included Lists

-Watchman integrates the following lists to help you maintain global compliance:
+Watchman integrates the following lists to help you maintain global compliance.
+Use the env variable `INCLUDED_LISTS` or [config file](https://moov-io.github.io/watchman/config/#download) to customize which lists are loaded.

 | Source            | List                                                                                                                                                                                    |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|